sawantakshay667/AWS_Codes/README.md

 # AWS_Codes
-# This is for AWS architechture Begineer useful command's
+# This is for AWS architecture Beginner useful commands
 # We will make AllInOne AWS Codes